stumathews/UnderstandingLanguageExt/README.md

 Select() SelectMany() and Bind() and Map() while covering implementation via Linq\'s Fluent and Linq Expression syntax.

+Note: The priority is not being 100% accurate in terms of pure functional programming theory but more on actually getting things done using LanguageExt.

 The general tutorial is structured like this:

 -   Monads